ahmad-kanbari/WebServer/Readme.md

-# **Nginx 2.0**
+# **Nginx 2.1**

 ## **Introduction**

-Nginx 2.0 is a cutting-edge, event-driven web server designed with efficiency, scalability, and HTTP protocol compliance at its core.
+Nginx 2.1 is a cutting-edge, event-driven web server designed with efficiency, scalability, and HTTP protocol compliance at its core.
 Inspired by the original Nginx architecture, our goal was to create a web server that matches its predecessor in performance, flexibility, and ease of use.
-Developed through the collaborative efforts of myself and [Tukka](https://github.com/tukka25), Nginx 2.0 embodies our commitment to innovation, offering a robust platform for both static and dynamic web content, optimized for modern web applications and services.
+Developed through the collaborative efforts of myself and [mosa awad]((https://github.com/MosesAwad) and moha (https://github.com/mahmmom/) embodies our commitment to innovation, offering a robust platform for both static and dynamic web content, optimized for modern web applications and services.

 ---